just-one-character/tetris/README.md

 # tetris
 A simple tetris game using Vanilla Javascript.
+See it live: https://just-one-character.github.io/tetris/.

 I used a series of Functions to abstract the smaller functionality into more managable pieces.
 Prototyping allowed extensions to the base functions for additional methods.